HaeffnerLab/trap-sim-tools-python/README.md

 trap-sim-tools-python
 =====================
+Update 12/2/22: The up-to-date tools for multipole decomposition, matrix inverse, csv file writing (the csv file that maps multipoles to DC voltages) is stored in the 'PaulTrapAnalysis' repository.
+Please use 'PaulTrapAnalysis' to update multipole code, this repository only exists as a reference for old code and may someday be deleted.

 Update 7/7/14: Please see project_parameters as an abridged tutorial.
 Just fill it out as it describes and then run analyze_trap.

 UPDATE 6/25/14: The project_parameters and all_functions have been significantly updated.
 The scripts post_process_trap,